edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 *or read on for more detail.*

 Our chatbot is backed by `OpenAI's ChatGPT <https://openai.com/blog/chatgpt>`_.
-ChatGPT is an advanced language model that uses machine learning algorithms to generate human-like responses based on the input it's given.
+ChatGPT is an advanced large language model (LLM) that uses machine learning algorithms to generate human-like responses based on the input it's given.

 There are two options when integrating ChatGPT and language models in general: fine-tuning the model or using embeddings.
 Fine-tuning produces the best